New York Birth Injury Lawyers

 If you believe your child was injured during birth due to the negligence of the medical staff, you may wonder how to proceed.
 The knowledge and details necessary to bring a successful birth injury case may be beyond the skills of a layperson, especially if you are still trying to manage the issues involved in your child’s care.

 When you contact Harris Keenan & Goldfarb, the first thing we will do is perform an extensive review of the details surrounding the birth of your baby.
 We will gather the documentary evidence, medical records, and other notes about the birth and locate any discrepancies in the delivery.
-There are many people involved in delivering a baby, and all of them should be accounted for in developing the case.
+Many people are involved in delivering a baby, and all of them should be accounted for in developing the case.

-Witnesses and other staff need to be interviewed and sometimes deposed to get other parts of the story.
-A deposition is a legal proceeding where a witness is questioned by your attorney about the case.
-This process can help locate other witnesses and fill out details of the case that might otherwise not be discoverable.
-Part of this process will be creating a Life Care Plan for your child to estimate the amount of compensation needed.
+Witnesses and other staff must be interviewed and sometimes deposed to get other parts of the story.
+A deposition is a legal proceeding where your attorney questions a witness about the case.
+This process can help locate other witnesses and fill out case details that might otherwise not be discoverable.
+Part of this process will be creating a Life Care Plan for your child to estimate the compensation needed.

 Following the investigation and discovery process, your attorney will negotiate with the hospital or doctor to attempt a resolution without litigation.
-Going to court is a costly and time-consuming process, and when a child is involved, time is of the essence.
+Going to court is costly and time-consuming, and time is of the essence when a child is involved.
 Once a Life Care Plan has been developed, your attorney will have a figure to present to the other side’s attorneys.

 If no resolution is possible, our team will prepare for court.
 All this information will be assembled into a comprehensive document called a Complaint.
 The Complaint is filed with the court and served on the other party or their attorneys.
 Then the case will eventually go before a judge or jury to determine the facts and award compensation.

-If your baby has suffered a birth injury and you believe it was due to negligence or malpractice on the part of the medical professionals, you should contact our legal team right away.
+If your baby has suffered a birth injury and you believe it was due to negligence or malpractice by medical professionals, you should contact our legal team immediately.
 In New York, a personal injury case must be filed within three years of the date of injury.
 A medical malpractice case must be filed within 30 months.

 Since your child needs care immediately, you need to act right away.
 Call Harris Keenan & Goldfarb at 800-724-6529 for a confidential consultation.
-We want to see you and your baby get the compensation you deserve for the injury your child suffered.
+We want to see you and your baby get the compensation you deserve for your child’s injury.
 Call us today.
-You can also fill out our intake form and a member of our team will call you.
+You can also fill out our intake form, and a member of our team will call you.